-A W-APN is indicated by the WLAN UE in the tunnel establishment procedure between the WLAN UE and an initial WAG or PDG (whether the request is sent to the WAG or to the PDG is FFS).
-It is then forwarded to the 3GPP AAA server (whether this request is routed via the 3GPP AAA Proxy is FFS).
+A W-APN is indicated by the WLAN UE in the tunnel establishment procedure between the WLAN UE and a PDG (whether the request is sent to the WAG or to the PDG is FFS).
+It is then forwarded to the 3GPP AAA server/proxy in the same network as the PDG.